giginet/PackageManifestKit/README.md

 ## Overview

 SwiftPM has a feature to dump the `Package.swift` resolution result as JSON.
-This package provides `Codable' models to handle the JSON.
+This package provides `Codable` models to handle the JSON.

 ```console
 swift package dump-package > package.json